Michelle Collins: EastEnders

-While she was filming the BBC play Pressures in 1988, Collins was spotted by EastEnders producer Julia Smith, who asked her to audition for the role of Cindy Beale, who was to feature in 11 episodes of the soap.
+While she was filming the BBC play Pressures in 1988, Collins was spotted by EastEnders producer Julia Smith, who asked her to audition for the role of Cindy Williams, who was to feature in 11 episodes of the soap.
 The manipulative, reckless nature of her character was a hit with viewers so her contract was extended and the character became a major villain in the series.
 Cindy was the unfaithful wife of EastEnders stalwart Ian Beale (Adam Woodyatt), between 1988 and 1998.
 During breaks from EastEnders she filmed the drama Real Women for the BBC, with Pauline Quirke and Frances Barber.
 On 14 November 2014, Collins reprised the role of Cindy for a short stint for Children in Need.

 In May 2023, it was announced that Collins would be returning to the soap after 25 years, alongside Woodyatt, thus resurrecting the character from the dead.
 Collins returned to the role permanently in June 2023, where it is revealed that Cindy hadn't died in childbirth, but had entered a witness protection programme and had taken on the identity of 'Rose Knight', the wife of George Knight (Colin Salmon) and the mother of Gina (Francesca Henry) and Anna (Molly Rainford).